 And yet I can’t really be angry with the owner of the Doberman.
 Because she is simply a victim and unavoidable outcome of the noise drowning out the astrophysicists of the dog behavior community.
 The noise made by those in the animal welfare field who continue to muddy the waters of dog training with outdated practices, inappropriate tools and egotistically-derived choices.
-(Yes, prong collars are inappropriate training tools, regardless of the handler.
-Every expert cited above thinks so too.)
+(Yes, prong collars are outdated training tools, regardless of the handler.
+And every expert cited above has written and presented on why.)

 We do not have the luxury of picking and choosing which facts and information we’d like to listen to, regardless of what the experts tell us, and then standing in public forums with large audiences and telling them what we think.
 It doesn’t matter how much good you do and what your intentions are if at the end of the day you’re still deliberately clinging to bits and pieces of knowledge and practices that directly contradict everything you’ve set out to accomplish.
 You can’t teach history, call yourself a historian, but ignore vital historical information that is essential in shaping our perception of the world we live in.

 We don’t get to talk about relationship-based training and claim we use positive reinforcement techniques while putting prongs and shock collars on our dogs.
-And we don’t get to act indignant when someone tells us that, as though doing so is a personal choice like picking the color and seat fabric of your automobile, while every single knowledgeable expert in the field has told you you’re wrong.
-Many experts have also tried to explain why cropping ears and docking tails is inappropriate, and interferes with your dog’s ability to communicate through body language, and yet owners and breeders still continue to believe that hacking off their dogs ears and tails (even when done “responsibly” by a licensed vet) is an okay choice to make.
+Many experts have also tried to explain why cropping ears and docking tails is inappropriate, and interferes with your dog’s ability to communicate through body language, and yet owners and breeders still continue to believe that hacking off their dogs’ ears and tails (even when done “responsibly” by a licensed vet) is an okay choice to make.

-To clarify, I fully appreciate and empathize with those out there who are trying their best with their dogs, trying to do right by them, and either don’t yet know, or have just learned, that punishment-based tools and training are not effective or appropriate, but they’re just not in a position yet to make the transition comfortably.
-I get that.
-(I once used prong collars too.)
+To clarify, I fully appreciate and empathize with those out there who are trying their best with their dogs, trying to do right by them, and either don’t yet know, or have just learned, that punishment-based tools and training are not effective or necessary, but they’re just not in a position yet to make the transition comfortably.
+I totally get that.
+I once used prong collars too.
 And if a prong collar is what makes the difference in keeping a dog out of a shelter, with the understanding that the goal should be a better alternative down the road, no problem.

 This diatribe is directed at those who should know better and yet continue to get on their podium and dominate public forums, claiming that using punishment-based tools like prongs and shock collars is okay as long as you “know what you’re doing.”
-(Nevermind that most of them have no legitimate professional training or expertise in animal behavior or learning theory.
-Those who do, are usually more thoughtful and nuanced with their message.)
+Nevermind that most of these folks have no legitimate professional training or expertise in animal behavior or learning theory.
+Those who do, are usually more thoughtful and nuanced with their message.